calcite/espefuse-js/README.md

 ---

-`argparse` (parsing cmd line arguments) part of esptool is not implemented.
-The part is responsible for preprocessing user inputs (e.g. transform MAC address in string format to binary representation).
+`argparse` (parsing cmd line arguments) part of esptool is not implemented. .

-(Only burnEfuse operation is performing the ArgValue check.)
+(Only burnEfuse operation is performing the ArgValue check - the part is responsible for preprocessing user inputs (e.g. transform MAC address in string format to binary representation))

 ---